CartoDB/carto-vl/docs/guides/03-style-with-expressions.md

 - Boolean operators (`and`, `or`, `not`...)
 - Color constants (`#FFF`)
 - Access to data properties (`$propertyName`)
-- Eliminates the need to access the [`carto.expressions`](developers/carto-vl/reference/#cartoexpressions) namespace
+- Eliminates the need to access the [`carto.expressions`](/developers/carto-vl/reference/#cartoexpressions) namespace
-- The use of Variables
+- The use of *Variables*

 ### Variables

-As we’ve seen, the CARTO VL visualization language follows the pattern `property: expression`, where expression can be a constant or a function call of the form `functionName(param1, param2, …)` or a built-in infix function call like `param1/param2`.
+As we’ve seen, the CARTO VL visualization language follows the pattern `property: expression`, where expression can be a constant or a function call of the form `functionName (param1, param2, …)` or a built-in infix function call like `param1/param2`.

 Variables are not required to apply any of the CARTO VL styling capabilities although they can be used to simplify some visualizations.
 However, variables are required for [Interactivity](/developers/carto-vl/reference/#cartointeractivity).

-The use of variables is covered more in-depth in the [Interactivity guide](/developers/carto-vl/guides/interactivity-events/).
+The use of variables is covered more in-depth in the [Add interactivity and events guide](/developers/carto-vl/guides/add-interactivity-and-events/).

 ### Comparison to CSS-derived languages

 In contrast with cascading languages like CSS and CSS-derived languages, CARTO VL styling properties cannot be redefined based on selectors.
 Instead, CARTO VL expressions like `ramp` are used to select the expected values based on some input (the selector).

-Below is a comparison between both approaches to get the gist of it (it's ok if you don't fully understand them now since we'll cover this in depth later in the Data driven visualization guide):
+Below is a comparison between both approaches to get the gist of it (it's ok if you don't fully understand them now since we'll cover this in depth later in the Data driven visualization guides):

 ```CartoCSS
 // CSS-derived language (NOT a CARTO VL valid visualization)